FlippieCoetser/Shapes/README.md

 1. Define User Requirements
 2. Create Conceptual Design (wire-frames or proof of concept code)
 3. Define Acceptance Criteria
-4. Create new Branch
+4. Create a new Branch
 5. Follow a TDD (Test Driven Development) to implement Design
 6. Merge Branch to Main

-> Note: After each Merge identify Abstraction and Generalization opportunities and Implement in separate branch and merge after test pass.
+> Note: After each Merge, identify Abstraction and Generalization opportunities.
+Implement them in a separate branch and merge them after the test passes.

 This process was followed iteratively in this repository.
-See the list of User Requirements, Conceptual Design and Acceptance Criteria using the links below.
+See the User Requirements, Conceptual Design and Acceptance Criteria list using the links below.

 ## Sequence of User Stories Implemented: